enclustra/meta-enclustra-mpfs/README.md

 Connect the USB device port of the base board to a host PC and configure the DIP switches of the base board for USB device operation.
 When the boot process is stopped in the HSS (by pressing any key), an USB service can be started by typing **usbdmsc**.
 This service attaches the eMMC memory as a pen drive to the host PC and the wic image can be copied to the eMMC as described in section [Creating a Bootable SD Card](#Creating-a-Bootable-SD-Card).
 No SD card must be inserted in the SD card slot of the base board.
-If a SD card is inserted, the pen drive shows the SD card and not the eMMC memory.
+If an SD card is inserted, the pen drive shows the SD card instead of the eMMC memory.

 :warning: Make sure to disconnect the USB cable of the base board before booting Linux.
 Linux is configured to use USB in host mode by default.